Itza people: In Petén

 The Nahua princess Malintzin (La Malinche / Doña Marina) and 6 other women were given to Cortes at the end of the Battle of Cuintla as a peace act by the Kan Ek' Paxbolon Nachan.

 In 1523, after the fall of the Aztecs, Hernán Cortés led an expedition to what is now Honduras.
 While in the territory of the Itza' Empire, he executed the last Aztec emperor, Cuauhtémoc, for conspiring to kill him.
 He later visited Nojpetén with an army of Spaniards and 600 Chontal Maya on his way to Honduras in 1523 and he celebrated mass with the Kan Ek' of the Itza'.

 The Itza' were the last Maya kingdom to remain independent of the Spanish, and some Spanish priests peacefully visited and preached to the last Itza king as late as 1696.
 On March 13, 1697, the Itza kingdom finally submitted to Spanish rule, represented by a force led by Martín de Ursua, governor of Yucatán.
 The northern lowland Petén region includes families that can be traced back to pre-colonial Itza.
 Although the Itza language is near extinction, Itza agro-forestry practices, including use of dietary and medicinal plants, may still tell much about how pre-colonial Itza managed the Maya lowlands.

+In the 1930s, the use and teaching of the Itza language as well as the traditional clothing was banned in the department of Petén as part of the repressive policies of the Guatemalan government led by President Jorge Ubico Castañeda for the cultural assimilation of indigenous people to the Guatemalan Ladino culture, causing the loss of the language, ethnic and other cultural elements in subsequent generations.